david0811/lafferty-sriver_2023_npjCliAtm/README.md

 ## Abstract

-Efforts to diagnose the risks of a changing climate often rely on downscaled and bias-corrected climate projections, but large uncertainties associated with downscaling and bias-correction are often ignored.
-Here, we quantify the relative importance of downscaling and bias-correction in driving projection uncertainty for a suite of metrics of climate change, including several indices of climate extremes.
-Our results show that downscaling and bias-correction rarely represent a negligible source of uncertainty, and can often contribute substantially to the total projection spread.
-Impact modelers and decision-makers who rely on a single set downscaled and bias-corrected climate projections may risk overconfidence relative to the full range of possible climate futures.
+Efforts to diagnose the risks of a changing climate often rely on downscaled and bias-corrected climate information, but many analyses ignore large uncertainties associated with this approach.
+Here, we perform a variance decomposition to partition uncertainty in global projections of several metrics of climate change and quantify the relative importance of downscaling and bias-correction.
+Our results are strongly heterogeneous across space, time, and climate metric, but we find that downscaling and bias-correction rarely represent a negligible source of uncertainty and can often contribute a substantial fraction of the total projection spread.
+Our results suggest that impact modelers and decision-makers who rely on a single set of downscaled and bias-corrected outputs may risk overconfidence relative to the full range of possible climate futures.

 ## Journal reference